lwf/bosun-monitor.github.io/general_documentation.md

  * **Forget**: Make bosun forget about this instance of the alert.
 This is used on active unknown alerts.
 It is useful when something is not coming back (i.e. you have decommissioned a host).
 This act is non-destructive because if that data gets sent to bosun again everything will come back.
  * **History**: View a timeline of history for the selected alert instances

+#The Test Config Page
+The test configuration page shows the configuration that bosun started with.
+You can edit or paste a changed config to make sure there are no syntax errors before committing it and restarting bosun.
+Currently you have to handle your own configuration management, but in the future we may attempt to integrate this with git.

 {% endraw %}